SharpDevelop

 SharpDevelop (also styled as #develop) is a discontinued free and open source integrated development environment (IDE) for the .NET Framework, Mono, Gtk# and Glade# platforms.
 It supports development in C#, Visual Basic .NET, Boo, F#, IronPython and IronRuby programming languages.

+The IDE can still be downloaded and continues to be used by developers working on C# .Net Framework projects.
+The last release of SharpDevelop was only aimed at C# projects.
+There was little significant development to the .NET Framework following this release, and this version remains a valid option for developers targeting that platform.
+Support for other project types is available in the 4.X series releases, but they may not be compatible with later versions of the .NET Framework.

 Features

 SharpDevelop was designed as a free and lightweight alternative to Microsoft Visual Studio, and contains an equivalent feature for almost every essential Visual Studio Express feature and features very similar to those found in Borland Kylix and Delphi, including advanced project management, code editing, application compiling and debugging functionality.
 More specifically, the IDE includes a GUI designer, code/design views, syntax highlighting, auto completion menus (similar to IntelliSense) the ability to compile and debug form/console .NET Framework applications, a "New Project" wizard, toolbars, menus, panels and a docking system, and built-in code refactoring tools, and it has an integrated debugger that allows for stepping, viewing values of objects in memory, and breakpoints.

 To allow for easy project migration, SharpDevelop works natively with Visual Studio project and code files.
 It is able to compile applications for .NET Framework version 2.0, 3.0, 3.5, 4.0, 4.5.1 and the .NET Compact Framework 2.0 and 3.5.

 SharpDevelop's Graphic User Interface Designers work with the C#, VB.NET, Boo, and the IronPython and IronRuby languages, using the following GUI technologies: